 Daylilies are called daylilies for a reason.
 Each flower lasts for just one day.
 But that doesn’t mean you can’t enjoy more blooms, more often.
-All it takes is a little gardening know-how, and you can trick your plant into extending its blooming season.
+All it takes is a little gardening know-how, and you can trick your plant into extending its flowering season.

 DONE IN A DAY